Alcohol in association football: Muslim footballers and alcohol

+Football and alcohol-related illness

+In 1932, West Ham United manager Syd King was dismissed after arriving drunk at a board meeting.
+In 1933, shortly after the sacking, he committed suicide by drinking alcohol mixed with a corrosive liquid.

+Following his retirement in 2008, Claus Lundekvam revealed that he had problems with depression, drugs and alcohol after his playing career.
+About his addiction he said: "I would drink 2 litre of hard liquor and do between five and ten grams of cocaine every day".
+Lundekvam got help to overcome his addiction and issues at Sporting Chance Clinic, a recovery facility for athletes set up by former Arsenal captain Tony Adams.

+In March 2021, Lee Collins hanged himself in a hotel room.
+At an inquest the coroner recorded a verdict of suicide.
+It was heard during the inquest that Collins had been drinking heavily every day for the past decade, and had been under the influence of alcohol and cocaine at the time of his suicide.

+In 2022, Joey Beauchamp hanged himself after suffering from depression, alcohol addiction and financial difficulties.

 Alcohol and fans

 In 1985, the consumption of alcohol in the stands of English football grounds and stadium areas with views of the pitch was banned in order to curb hooliganism.
+It was also banned on buses and trains taking supporters to games.
 This applies in the highest five tiers (Premier League to National League).
 In 2021, former sports minister Tracey Crouch considered changes to this rule, believing that it encouraged fans to drink quickly at half time.
 The idea was criticised by Mark Roberts, the police's leader on football.

-Alcohol has been banned from any parts of Scottish football grounds since unrest at the 1980 Scottish Cup Final between Celtic and Rangers, excluding corporate hospitality areas.
+Alcohol has been banned from any parts of Scottish football grounds since unrest at the 1980 Scottish Cup final between Celtic and Rangers, excluding corporate hospitality areas.
 There was talk on revoking this ban for UEFA Euro 2020, which was opposed by the police.

+In 2012, Sheffield Wednesday goalkeeper Chris Kirkland was assaulted by a drunken Leeds United supporter who ran onto the pitch.
+At his prosecution, the court were told the fan had drunk a number of cans of lager and 0.75 litre of vodka before arriving in Sheffield followed by a further 7–10 pints of cider.
+He received a 16-week jail sentence and a six-year football banning order.

 Sponsorship

 English football clubs sponsored by alcohol include Liverpool with Carlsberg (1992–2010), Newcastle United by Scottish & Newcastle (1980–2000), and Everton by Chang Beer (2004–2017).
 By the 2017–18 season, there were no longer any alcohol sponsors on shirts in the Premier League for the first time, as gambling companies predominated.
 In Scotland, rivals Celtic and Rangers shared Carling (2003–2010) and Tennent's (2010–2013) as sponsors before moving onto Magners and Blackthorn Cider, respectively.
+The rationale to sponsor both clubs was to avoid a boycott by fans of the rival team.